Enteee/duckpond.ch/_drafts/reMarkable.md

 handle_events
 ```

 done!..
-One downside comming from directly using `rfkill`, is that the user interface
+One downside coming from directly using `rfkill`, is that the user interface
 does not properly detect this state change.
 Which means we can get the reMarkable into
 weird states where the device is connected to a network with the flight mode icon
 on.
 Rebooting the device recovers the clean state again.
 [But let us call this a